Zemun Clan: History

-During their trip to Paris, Spasojević and Luković have been arrested by the French police on the account of having fake passports.
-They were extradited to Serbia and have spent several months in custody, but were ultimately released, despite protests by several high ranking police officers.
+During their trip to Paris, Spasojević and Luković had been arrested by the French police on the account of having fake passports.
+They were extradited to Serbia and spent several months in custody, but were ultimately released, despite protests by several high ranking police officers.

 The Clan formed the so-called "crowbar brigade" ("pajser brigada"), consisting of around 50 underage or young delinquents from different areas of Belgrade, whose primary job was to harass, extort and torture the drug addicts who owed the Clan money.
 Although crowbar was their primary weapon, they used all sorts of blunt weapons.
 The "brigade" was controlled by Spasojević's associates, Dušan Krsmanović and Milan Jurišić.

 Spasojević had built a villa with an adjacent shopping mall in Šilerova street, a relatively poor neighborhood within Zemun.
 Built for around 8,5 million German Marks, it was surrounded by 7m high walls, contained an Olympic swimming pool with ocean rubble, and chairs covered with pony hair.
 The villa also had a torture chamber in the basement, however the clan usually avoided keeping the hostages there.

 In 2002, the clan attempted to assassinate Buha twice: once in front of his company Defense Road in Belgrade, and again during his vacation in Istanbul.
 The last attempt prompted Buha to drive all the way to the Serbian embassy in Ankara and offer to testify.
 He was transferred to a secure location where gave his testimony in the presence of the Serbian state prosecutor and the police unit led by Novaković.

 During the period that started with the Yugoslav Wars and ended with the assassination of Prime Minister Zoran Đinđić in March 2003, connections between the Serbian Mafia and the government were obvious and corruption was rampant in most branches of the state, from border patrols to law-enforcement agencies.

 On 12 March 2003, Đinđić was assassinated by former Special Operations Unit member Zvezdan Jovanović.
 The government then set in motion a major operation against organized crime codenamed Operation Sabre, which led to more than 10,000 arrests.
 The revenue of New Belgrade malls, locations frequented by gangsters, plummeted by more than 20+% after the Operation.
 Milan Sarajlić, the Deputy State Prosecutor of Serbia, was arrested and confessed to being on the payroll of the Zemun clan.
 The Red Berets were dissolved on 23 March 2003.
 Spasojević and Luković were killed by the police in front of their hiding place in the village of Meljak near Belgrade, on 27 March.
 The official explanation has been that both were killed in a shootout with the police, but this has been disputed by many, including the famous Serbian lawyer Toma Fila.
 The villa in Šilerova street was demolished.

 In 2006, it was revealed that Spasojević was a source of information to Serbian Radical leader Vojislav Šešelj, whom he had given information about high-profile murders carried out in Serbia, written about in Šešelj's two books (Šešelj referred to Spasojević under the pseudonym Laufer).